Trump, Pence speeches put stark GOP divide on display

 Associated Press

-The separate appearances marked an intensifying rivalry between the onetime partners as both eye potential presidential runs.
-And they put on clear display the party divisions between Trump loyalists who refuse to accept the results of the 2020 and other Republicans who believe the party should instead focus on the future.

-Federal and state election officials from both parties and Trump’s own attorney general have said there is no credible evidence the 2020 election was tainted.
+Federal and state election officials and Trump’s own attorney general have said there is no credible evidence the 2020 election was tainted.
 The former president’s allegations of fraud were also roundly rejected by courts, including by judges he appointed.

-But Trump continued to deny his loss as he made his first appearance in the nation’s capital since Jan.
-20, 2021, when President Joe Biden was sworn into office despite Trump’s frantic efforts to remain in power.

-In a nod to a 2024 presidential campaign that he’s increasingly teasing, Trump said “we may just have to do it again.”
+“It was a catastrophe, that election,” Trump nonetheless declared to an audience of cheering supporters at the America First Agenda Summit, about a mile from the White House he once called home.

+Hours earlier, addressing a student conservative group, Pence said, “Some people may choose to focus on the past, but elections are about the future.”

-Pence, once Trump’s loyal vice president, spoke Tuesday morning at a separate conference where he outlined his own “Freedom Agenda” and made his case that conservatives should stop looking backward.
+Pence, once Trump’s loyal vice president, spoke about his own “Freedom Agenda” as he presented a different vision for the party at a conference nearby.

 Trump, too, said America’s survival was at stake.
-In a speech billed as focused on public safety, he said the country was in imminent danger from crime.
-Among his proposals, he called for executing drug dealers, sending the homeless to tent cities on the outskirts of towns and expanding his Southwest border wall.
+In a speech billed as focused on public safety, he painted a dark picture of a nation in decline and one in imminent danger from rising crime.
+Among his proposals, he called for executing drug dealers, sending the homeless to tent cities on the outskirts of cities, and expanding his Southern border wall.

 Biden joined in — on Twitter — dismissing Trump’s claim to have been a law-and-order president.

-Trump, in his remarks, spent plenty of time airing his usual grievances.
+Trump, in his remarks, also spent plenty of time airing his usual grievances even as some advisers have urged him to move on.

 “If I renounced my beliefs, if I agreed to stay silent, if I stayed home and just took it easy, the persecution of Donald Trump would stop immediately,” he said.
 “But that’s not what I will do.”

-The dueling appearances came as Trump’s potential rivals have been increasingly brazen in their wiliness to directly criticize the man who remains a dominating force in the Republican Party.
-The former White House partners also campaigned for rival candidates in Arizona on Friday.
-And their Tuesday speeches came amid news that Pence’s former chief of staff, Marc Short, testified before a federal grand jury investigating the Jan.
-6, 2021, assault on the U.S. Capitol.
+Despite Trump’s reputation for harshly criticizing rivals, Pence and other potential GOP contenders have been increasingly brazen in their willingness to take on the man who remains a dominating force in the Republican Party, despite his actions on Jan.
+6, when he stood by as a mob of his supporters ransacked the Capitol and tried to halt certification of Biden’s win.

+The former White House partners also campaigned for rival candidates in Arizona Friday, while Pence’s former chief of staff, Marc Short, recently testified before a federal grand jury investigating the assault on the U.S. Capitol.

-Short was at the Capitol that day as Pence fled an angry mob of rioters who called for his hanging after Trump wrongly insisted Pence had the power to overturn the election results.
+Short was at the building that day as Pence fled an angry mob of rioters who called for his hanging after Trump wrongly insisted Pence had the power to overturn the election results.

 Pence has repeatedly defended his actions that day, even as his decision to stand up to his boss turned large swaths of Trump’s loyal base against him.
 Polls show that Trump remains, by far, the top choice of GOP primary voters, with Pence far behind.